ixuz/iota-offline/README.md

 **To address :**
 Enter the 90 trytes of the recipent address.

+**Security level :**
+The level of security desired (1, 2 or 3).
+* Level 1 produces a short signature.
+* Level 2 produces a medium signature (default by most wallets).
+* Level 3 produces a long signature.

 **Transfer amount :**
 Enter the amount to transfer to the recipent. (the amount must be positive integer)